devnich/python-programming/README.md

 # Conditionals

+e.g. generate a data set with missing data, then check for it using any()/all()

 ## Use `if` statements to control whether or not a block of code is executed

 An `if` statement (more properly called a conditional statement)